-VSP has contracted with an extensive network of optometrists and ophthalmologists across the country to provide professional vision care.
+VSP has contracted with an extensive network of optometrists, ophthalmologists and opticians across the country to provide professional vision care.
 You can use VSP network providers, or providers outside the VSP network.

 Below is a comparison of the network and non-network benefits available to you under the Vision Care program.